-How Our Threat Assessment Can Help Companies
+How Our Threat Assessment Services Help Companies

 What is a threat assessment?
 One call to the Hillard Heintze 24/7 Threat Support Hotline initiates a Threat Case Consultation.
 Our experts quickly activate an advanced violence risk screening protocol.
 Within 48 hours, we can uncover critical information and initial insights on the likely level of violence risk and make recommendations to you on how to handle the case internally, proceed with a formal behavioral threat assessment or escalate intervention.

 - Our Threat Support Hotline is a direct point of contact for immediate and ongoing communications between your case leader and our entire support team.

 - We can also assign a secure, dedicated email address that allows the confidential exchange of information from case consultation through formal assessment and ongoing behavioral threat management

 - Rapid intake and information gathering lead to a critical, multi-disciplinary analysis of investigative findings and behavioral indicators.

 - Within 48 hours of intake, your case leader is on the phone with a Hillard Heintze expert advisor, learning the details of our preliminary violence risk assessment and our recommendations on next steps.

 - Concludes with a high-level written report that outlines the preliminary assessment process, findings and recommendations.